Orange-OpenSource/java-buildpack/docs/container-jonas.md

 Jonas traces appear in app/.jonas_base/logs including JUL traces.

-Automatic removal of slf4j-jcl from war apps classpaths but not from ear apps

-## Limitations
+## Functional limitations

-- EAR apps are only detected/supported if they have a '.war' suffix.
-Suspecting this to be linked with CC models.
+- EAR apps are only detected/supported by cf CLI if they have a '.war' suffix.
+See [discussion]:https://groups.google.com/a/cloudfoundry.org/forum/#!topic/vcap-dev/Gfvir03mXk8
 - WAR applications are accessible through the "app" contextRoot, ideally they should be accessible at the ROOT level
 - DataSources are not yet generated for services bound in CF
 - The droplet is still too large: 198Mb.
 This slows down the staging process (around 4ms vs 10-30s for plain tomcat).